-- 34.1.1.
-Dispense with the official procurement processes established by this Policy, and procure any required goods or services through any convenient process, which may include direct negotiation, but only in respect of: - 34.1.1.1.
-Any contract relating to an emergency (as described in subparagraph 34.2 below) where it would not be practical to follow normal SCM processes; - 34.1.1.2.
-Any goods or services which are available from a single provider only; - 34.1.1.3.
-The acquisition of special works of art or historical objects where specifications are difficult to compile; - 34.1.1.4.
-Any other exceptional circumstances where it is impractical or impossible to follow the official procurement process, including: - 34.1.1.4.1.
-Any purchase on behalf of the SDM at a public auction sale; - 34.1.1.4.2.
-Any contract in respect of which compliance therewith would not be in the public interest; and - 34.1.1.4.3.
-Ad-hoc repairs to plant and equipment where it is not possible to ascertain the nature or extent of the work required in order to call for bids. - 34.1.1.5.
-To ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature.
+- 33.1.
+The AO may: - 33.1.1.
+Dispense with the official procurement processes established by this Policy, and procure any required goods or services through any convenient process, which may include direct negotiation, but only in respect of: - 33.1.1.1.
+Any contract relating to an emergency (as described in sub-paragraph 34.2 below) where it would not be practical to follow normal SCM processes; - 33.1.1.2.
+Any goods or services which are available from a single provider only; - 33.1.1.3.
+The acquisition of special works of art or historical objects where specifications are difficult to compile; - 33.1.1.4.
+Any other exceptional circumstances where it is impractical or impossible to follow the official procurement process, including: - 33.1.1.4.1.
+Any purchase on behalf of the SDM at a public auction sale; - 33.1.1.4.2.
+Any contract in respect of which compliance therewith would not be in the public interest; and - 33.1.1.4.3.
+Ad-hoc repairs to plant and equipment where it is not possible to ascertain the nature or extent of the work required in order to call for bids.

-- 34.1.1.6.
-The Accounting Officer may condone a deviation from the procurement processes, provided that such deviation is limited to the circumstances referred to in clause 34.2. - 34.1.1.7.
-The CFO must record the reasons for any deviations in terms of sub-paragraph 34.2 and report them to the next meeting of the council and include as a note to the annual financial statements.

-34.2.
-Emergency Deviations

-- 34.2.1.
-The conditions warranting Emergency deviations should include the existence of one or more of the following: - 34.2.1.1.
-The possibility of human injury or death; - 34.2.1.2.
-The prevalence of human suffering or deprivation of rights; - 34.2.1.3.
-The possibility of damage to property, or suffering and death of livestock and animals; - 34.2.1.4.
-The interruption of essential services, including transportation and communication facilities or support services critical to the effective functioning of the SDM as a whole; - 34.2.1.5.
-The possibility of serious damage occurring to the natural environment; - 34.2.1.6.
-The possibility that failure to take necessary action may result in the SDM not being able to render an essential community service: and - 34.2.1.7.
-The possibility that the security of the state could be compromised. - 34.2.2.
+- 33.1.1.5.
+To ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature. - 33.1.1.6.
+The CFO must record the reasons for any deviations in terms of subparagraph 34.2 and report them to the next meeting of the council and include as a note to the annual financial statements. - 33.2.
+Emergency Deviations - 33.2.1.
+The conditions warranting Emergency deviations should include the existence of one or more of the following: - 33.2.1.1.
+The possibility of human injury or death; - 33.2.1.2.
+The prevalence of human suffering or deprivation of rights; - 33.2.1.3.
+The possibility of damage to property, or suffering and death of livestock and animals; - 33.2.1.4.
+The interruption of essential services, including transportation and communication facilities or support services critical to the effective functioning of the SDM as a whole; - 33.2.1.5.
+The possibility of serious damage occurring to the natural environment; - 33.2.1.6.
+The possibility that failure to take necessary action may result in the SDM not being able to render an essential community service; and - 33.2.1.7.
+The possibility that the security of the state could be compromised. - 33.2.2.
 The prevailing situation, or imminent danger, should be of such a scale and nature that it could not readily be alleviated by interim measures, in order to allow time for the formal procurement process.
-Emergency deviation shall not be granted in respect of circumstances other than those contemplated above.
+Emergency deviation shall not be granted in respect of circumstances other than those contemplated above. - 33.2.3.

-- 34.2.3.
 Where possible, in an emergency situation, three quotes in accordance with general acquisition management principles should be obtained and a report submitted to the Accounting Officer for approval.
-However, where time is of the essence, the emergency shall be immediately addressed, and the process formalised in a report to the Accounting Officer as soon as possible thereafter. - 34.2.4.
+However, where time is of the essence, the emergency shall be immediately addressed, and the process formalised in a report to the Accounting Officer as soon as possible thereafter.

+33.2.4.
 The Accounting Officer may ratify any minor breaches of the procurement processes, which are purely of a technical nature, by an official or committee acting in terms of delegated powers or duties.